 Do you want to go green?

-Making green home renovations is a great way to reduce your impact on the environment for the long-term.
-Let’s take a look at five things that you can do to make your home a lot greener:
+Making green home improvements is a great way to reduce your impact on the environment for the long-term.
+Let’s take a look at five green home renovations that you can do to make your home a lot greener:

 1. Invest in solar panel